shimwell/Shimwell/README.md

 ### Hi there 👋

-- 🔭 I’m researching fusion energy research
+- 🔭 I’m researching fusion energy
 - 👯 I’m looking to collaborate on automated design optimisation
 - 💬 Ask me about neutronics